 We will offer book discussion, special events, community conversations, book talks, and more.
 Check out our calendar for events tagged "Black Lives Matter."

-Link to recommended reading here
+Link to calendar events here

 About this Initiative